Conduct Unbiased Testing with Marketing Audience Split in D365 Real-Time Journeys

 Audience Split vs A/B Testing

-A/B testing offers control over the test.
+A/B testing offers responsive control.
 You can configure the winning criteria metrics, such as click-through rate and the test’s duration.
 This isn’t available in the audience split tile, so if you want to view performance, you will need to examine this manually.

 Unlike A/B testing you don’t need to wait for a winner.
 The audience split tile distributes segment members between branches simultaneously when they reach this step in the journey.